Lit-IFRN/Br-Agro-Docs/docs/collector-code-javascript.md

 List only one Peripheral object.

->Note that the route parameter must be the id of an existing Peripheral, to see the existing Peripheral just look at the Index section.
+>Note that the route parameter must be the id of an existing Peripheral, to see the existing Peripheral just look at the [`Index section`](/docs/en/collector-code-javascript#index).

 ```javascript
 var requestOptions = {